 In a leadership role, again regardless of your position or title, you are responsible for bringing your opinions, suggestions, guidance, etc. to the other person or people.
 But, it is their responsibility to either use or accepts these or not.
 You are not responsible for the actions, behaviors, or attitudes of others or the consequences thereof.

 A cooperative mindset does not mean that you should forfeit your values, beliefs, or philosophy, keeping in mind that yours are not better or worse than someone else’s (they are just different) just to create an environment of cooperation.
 It does, however, imply that you are willing and open to change or the acceptance of new or different ideas or approaches.
 Conflict generally occurs when people are stuck in their views or opinions with the irrational belief that they are right and others are wrong.

 Consider how You Connect

 Humanity is about relationships.
-I have previously written about the pitfalls of overusing of technology to connect with people, I won’t belabor that point again.
+I have previously written about the pitfalls of overusing technology to connect with people, I won’t belabor that point again.
 But keep in mind that a human connection that is not established on common ground may fail.
-Any relationship that is not based on shared goals, desires, needs is bound to fail.
-Understand that without shared values, desires and goals, you eventually fail to meet people expectations.
-In a relationship, this can lead to conflict, disappointment and often failure.
+Any relationship that is not based on shared goals, desires, and needs is bound to fail.
+Understand that without shared values, desires, and goals, you eventually fail to meet people’s expectations.
+In a relationship, this can lead to conflict, disappointment, and often failure.